shrideio/shoebox/src/ci/README.md

     -  Create a git user for the CI service for enabling access to repositories.
 Use the values of `DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD` from the `secrets.ini` file as username and password accordingly.
 After the user is created, make sure that the user has the setting: "This account has permissions to create Git Hooks" enabled.
 Log into the Git service and create a repository named `ci.build.sample`.

-        > IMPORTANT: For repositories not created under `DRONE_GIT_USERNAME`, adding that user as an admin collaborator should enable access for the CI service.
+        > IMPORTANT: To enables access for the CI service for repositories not created under `DRONE_GIT_USERNAME` add that user as an admin collaborator.

     - Activate the repository for build